 SpaceX to Buy AI Coding Startup Cursor for $60 Billion

-How the Deal Works
+How Does the Deal Work?

 The agreement formalizes an option SpaceX secured in April, giving it the right to acquire Cursor for $60 billion.
-The transaction is entirely stock-based, representing roughly 3.4% dilution against SpaceX’s valuation at the time of its record-breaking public debut.
+The transaction is entirely stock-based, representing roughly 3.4% dilution against SpaceX’s valuation at the time of its public debut.
 If the merger fails to close, SpaceX has committed to a $1.5 billion termination fee plus $8.5 billion in computing resources.
-Cursor CEO Michael Truell described the partnership as “a meaningful step on our path to build the best place to code with AI.”
+Cursor CEO Michael Truell described the partnership as "a meaningful step on our path to build the best place to code with AI."
 His team will now work alongside SpaceX engineers to scale Composer, the startup’s core model for generating and reviewing code, using compute that was previously out of reach.
 The all-stock structure, the termination provisions, and the speed with which the deal moved from option to signed agreement all point to a deliberate strategy: swap an in-house struggle for a mature product and give it rocket-grade resources overnight.

 SpaceX’s $60 billion bet transforms a compute-limited coding startup into a rocket-fueled lab, and reorders the AI developer tool race.